nuriel77/iri-playbook/docs/appendix.rst

 - In the webserver/proxy configuration point the proxy to ``http://your-external-interface-ip-address:14265``.
 - Ensure IRI is configured with the ``API_HOST = 0.0.0.0`` or ``--remote`` startup argument.

 That's it.

-Now you might be wondering: "I didn't allow 14265 in the firewall, why should my nginx be able to connect to IRI on the external IP?".
+You might be wondering: "I didn't allow 14265 in the firewall, why should my nginx be able to connect to IRI on the external IP?".

 It will succeed because the IP tables rule will only apply for external connections.